programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 Now that your terrain's core features are in place, it is time for you to add flora and fauna.
 Your objective should not be a pebble-for-pebble and bird-for-bird depiction of the real-world equivalent but, rather, to capture its overall character and, more importantly, to insert special features that matter in the historical scenario.

 To place flora and fauna, use the **Object** tool with the person-shaped icon.
 Flora and fauna are categorized as units belonging to '[Gaia](https://perma.cc/C84A-BZ4E)' (Mother Earth): to retrieve a full list of options, filter by 'gaia' (lowercase) in the top search bar.
-Let's add deer and other wildlife native to the woodlands of central France.
+Let us add deer and other wildlife native to the woodlands of central France.

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-18.png" alt="I have the Object tool open, and I am sorting by 'gaia'.
 The first result is a black bear, which I have hovering to be placed in the terrain." caption="Figure 18.
 Using the Object tool to add flora and fauna to the terrain." %}